 We do not promote sleepovers however ultimately, this is a decision to be made by your host family.
 If you wish to have a guest in your home overnight, you must ask permission from your host.
-If you want to sleepover at a friend's home, this is allowed if they are in the same homestay program and your host parents have spoken to the other host parents in person or by phone to confirm adequate supervision is in place.
+If you want to sleepover at a friend's home, this may be allowed.
+Please contact the homestay coordinator for further information.